12 Crazy Conspiracy Theories That Actually Turned Out to Be True

 The truth: By the time news reached American ears, the facts surrounding the North Vietnamese attack on the American Naval ship Maddox were already fuzzy.
 Declassified intelligence documents have since revealed that the Maddox had provided support for South Vietnamese attacks on a nearby island and that the North Vietnamese were responding in kind, according to the U.S. Naval Institute.
 The event “opened the floodgates for direct American military involvement in Vietnam.”
-Check out these 10 conspiracy theories about aviation.
+Similarly, there are some crazy aviation conspiracy theories people also believe.

 There is alien evidence in the American Southwest

 Conspiracy: E.T. is buried in the desert of New Mexico.

 The truth: This one is real: The Atari video game E.T., the Extra-Terrestrial failed so miserably that the company buried unsold cartridges in a desert landfill.
 (Wait, what did you think we meant?
 Real aliens?
 In New Mexico?
 Not yet, anyway.)